kevinswan102/Technical-Writing-Portfolio/README.md

 # Technical-Writing-Portfolio
 This repository contains a collection of my writing from both my learning and teaching experiences.
+Just click any file to view a PDF preview.

 # Documentation Types
 My technical writing samples are categorized into the following documentation types: